Explainable Binary Classification of Separable Shape Ensembles: PRRTI Numerics

 and, thus,

 By the original argument of orthogonal Procrustes solution~\cite{gibson1962least, schonemann1966generalized, lawrence2019purely},

-for some $Q_p = U_p^{\top}RV_p \in \mathbb{O}(d)$ which satisfies $\langle Q_p, \Omega_p\rangle_F \leq \langle \mathbb{I}_d, \Omega_p\rangle_F = \Vert \mathcal{L}(p) \Vert_1$ with equality when $Q_p = \mathbb{I}_d$.
-However, $Q_p = \mathbb{I}_d$ if and only if $R = U_pV_p^{\top} = \pi_{\mathcal{U}}(\mathcal{L}(p))$, thus $\langle R,\mathcal{L}(p)\rangle_F - \Vert \mathcal{L}(p) \Vert_1 < 0$ for all $R \neq \pi_{\mathcal{U}}(\mathcal{L}(p)) \in \mathbb{O}(d)$. \end{proof}
+for some $Q_p = U_p^{\top}RV_p \in O(d)$ which satisfies $\langle Q_p, \Omega_p\rangle_F \leq \langle \mathbb{I}_d, \Omega_p\rangle_F = \Vert \mathcal{L}(p) \Vert_1$ with equality when $Q_p = \mathbb{I}_d$.
+However, $Q_p = \mathbb{I}_d$ if and only if $R = U_pV_p^{\top} = \pi_{\mathcal{U}}(\mathcal{L}(p))$, thus $\langle R,\mathcal{L}(p)\rangle_F - \Vert \mathcal{L}(p) \Vert_1 < 0$ for all $R \neq \pi_{\mathcal{U}}(\mathcal{L}(p)) \in O(d)$. \end{proof}

-With brute force solutions to Lemma~\ref{lemma:cycl_Procrustes}, we can match segmented curves with a novel type of Procrustean metric and, more importantly, align data against a `featureless archetype' defined by a discrete circle---a common choice of initial grain shape in materials modelling~\cite{rolchigo2024grain}.
-That is, alignments against a circle are particularly relevant to grain shapes while other applications may necessitate alignments against different archetypes.
+With brute force solutions to Theorem~\ref{thm:cycl_Procrustes}, we match segmented curves with a modified type of Procrustean metric~\cite{srivastava2016functional} and, more importantly, align data against an fixed `archetype', $Y$ collocated at consistent quadrature nodes.
+To promote unique solutions to Theorem~\ref{thm:cycl_Procrustes} at a fixed $n$, we desire asymmetric archetypes or archetypes with known symmetries\footnote{Notice a `featureless' circle results in a constant objective function.} to search a subset of permutations.
+However, for many material micrographs, it is sufficient to take a random draw from the full ensemble of grains to identify a suitable asymmetric archetype for global registration.
+Additionally, we normalize both discrete preshapes $X$ and $Y$ to have unit length and dilate the archetype to match the uniform scale of the second input preshape.

 These solutions offer a convention for aligning an ensemble of discrete curves and implicitly defining initial landmark(s) for an ordering over the rows of $X$.
 Note that a lack of symmetries in shapes dictate the uniqueness of these solutions.
-Related work~\cite{dogan2015fft} elaborate on a continuous treatment of the alignment problem; offering an interpretation with significant speed up utilizing Fast Fourier Transforms.
+Related work~\cite{dogan2015fast} elaborate on a continuous treatment of the alignment problem; offering an interpretation with significant speed up utilizing fast Fourier transforms.
 An example registering a shape to within machine precision subject to arbitrary rotation and cyclic permutation of itself is illustrated in Fig.~\ref{fig:cyc_Procrustes}.